anagrambuild/swig-wallet/.github/README.md

 This directory contains GitHub Actions workflows for automating build, test, and quality assurance processes for the Swig Solana program.

+## ⚠️ SECURITY DISCLAIMER
+**Important: Swig is a work in progress and is not yet ready for production use.
+The workflows are provided for reference and testing purposes only.**

+**Swig is currently undergoing audit and should not be used in any production environment until audits are complete.**

 ## Workflows

 ### Build and Test (`build-and-test.yml`)